How to Make Homemade Country Wines

 Winemaking Equipment

-It doesn’t take much equipment to successfully make wine at home.
+It doesn’t take much equipment to make wine at home successfully.
 Just like any hobby, winemaking can be done with a lot of expensive equipment if you choose, but there are also alternative methods that don’t entail quite as much investment.
-In order to make a one gallon batch of wine, you’d need the following equipment:
+To make a one-gallon batch of wine, you’d need the following equipment:

-Fermentation Vessel – Generally wine is fermented in a narrow neck demijohns, by far the most common fermentation vessel.
-You can also adapt a wide mouth mason jar with a home mason jar fermentation kit (with an airlock).
+1. Fermentation Vessel – Generally, wine is fermented in narrow-neck demijohns, which are by far the most common fermentation vessel.
+You can also adapt a wide-mouth mason jar with a home mason jar fermentation kit (with an airlock).
 This one-gallon jar fermenter is also a good choice.
 It can help to have two vessels for when you want to transfer to a clean one part-way through the process.

-Air Lock – An air lock allows CO2 from the fermentation process to escape, but doesn’t allow oxygen or contaminants to enter the fermentation vessel.
+2. Air Lock – An air lock allows CO2 from the fermentation process to escape but doesn’t allow oxygen or contaminants to enter the vessel.
 It fits into the top of the fermentation vessel with a rubber cork, like this water lock and cork combo.

-Sciphon – Moving the wine out of the fermenter is a bit more complicated than just pouring it.
-The “lees” or sediment at the bottom needs to be left behind, and the clarified wine above must be siphoned off.
+3. Sciphon – Moving the wine out of the fermenter is more complicated than just pouring it.
+The “lees” or sediment at the bottom must be left behind, and the clarified wine above must be siphoned off.
 The most efficient way to do that is with an auto siphon.
 This is also handy come bottling time.

-Bottles – Cleaned commercial wine bottles can be used, provided they’re sanitized and de-labeled.
+4. Bottles – Cleaned commercial wine bottles can be used, sanitized and de-labeled.
 In that case, you’ll need wine corks and a bottle corker.
-A simpler solution is to just use reusable flip-top Grolsch bottles.
+A simpler solution is to use reusable flip-top Grolsch bottles.

-Sanitizer – To avoid contamination, anything that’s going to touch your wine should be cleaned with a sanitizer.
-A simple no rinse oxygen based cleaner, like this one step sanitizer works well.
+5. Sanitizer – To avoid contamination, anything that touches your wine should be cleaned with a sanitizer.
+Like this one-step sanitizer, a simple no, rinse oxygen-based cleaner works well.

-While all of these supplies can be purchased online and kits can be very helpful, you may also want to visit your local brewing supply store if you have one.
-Talking to an expert about the process can really boost your confidence!
+While all these supplies can be purchased online, and kits can be very helpful, you may also want to visit your local brewing supply store if you have one.
+Talking to an expert about the process can boost your confidence!

 How to Make A Country Wine